takosatou/iroiroclock/README.md

 ## Customizing the area to show the weather
 Edit the following constants in weather.py
 - AREA ... the area code on https://www.jma.go.jp/bosai/forecast/
-- AREA_SUB ... the index of the sub-areas in the area The default codes are for Kanagawa prefecture and Yokohama city.
+- AREA_SUB ... the index of the sub-areas in the area.
+The default codes are for Kanagawa prefecture and Yokohama city.

-## Unicord HAT HD
+## Unicorn HAT HD
 - https://shop.pimoroni.com/products/unicorn-hat-hd?variant=42496126730
 - https://www.switch-science.com/products/3336